A Reversible Dynamic Movement Primitive formulation: Proposed DMP Properties

 \subsection{Additional Properties}

-Apart from reversibility, the proposed formulation decouples the DMP's stiffness and damping gains from the temporal scaling parameter $\tau$, which can affect the system's response in the presence of perturbations or other coupling terms as highlighted in the previous simulations.
-The learning procedure is also decoupled from these gains.
-Learning requires only position measurements for training in contrast to the classical DMP which additionally requires velocity and acceleration measurements.
-Thus computational effort and memory resource demand are reduced in the proposed formulation.
-Moreover, since velocity and acceleration measurements are usually noisy, the accuracy of the learning process in the classical approach is affected as opposed to the proposed one.
-Next we discuss in more details some additional properties enabled by the structure of the proposed formulation.
+Apart from reversibility, the proposed formulation decouples the DMP's effective stiffness and damping from the temporal scaling parameter $\tau$ (see \eqref{eq:GMP_imp_form} compared to \eqref{eq:DMP_imp} for the original one), which can affect the system's response in the presence of perturbations or other coupling terms.
+Moreover, training in the novel DMP requires only position measurement, whereas the original DMP requires additionally velocity and acceleration measurements, which are usually noisy affecting the accuracy of the learning process.
+Hence, computational load and memory resource demand is reduced with the proposed formulation.
+Apart from those advantages, two additional properties detailed below are supported.